rosschapman/internetross/blog.md

 }
 ```

-You may have gut intuition about where the logic should go, but that's beside the point.
-The reality of larger organizations means that frontend and backend engineers may be working to solve a similar problem -- what might even be a simple calculation -- but blind to the other side doing similar work.
+The richness of larger organizations determines that frontend and backend engineers will wind up working on solves for similar problems -- what might even be a simple calculation -- totally  blind to the other side clamoring away.
 Frequent team project reassingments, geospatial and organizational distance, depth of expertise, weak cultural value around curious coding, etc... these types of contention costs create the regrettable yet natural complicatedness that results in kinda scary duplications.
 Scary because maintaining the integrity of pricing data in your app is ESSENTIAL, and if that logic shows up in two places it could easily become inconsistent.
 A less-initiated dev -- in experience or time at the company -- may discover the outdate/moded pricing calculation and leverage that in subsequent code.
 And thus, defects.

 Supplemental thoughts from Coda Hale's [new blog post](https://codahale.com/work-is-work/) going around: